grafana/writers-toolkit/docs/sources/structure/topic-types/concept/index.md

 The following types of content can be included in concepts:

-- Detailed overviews of Grafana's features with benefits and clearly defined terms
+- Detailed overviews of features with benefits and clearly defined terms
 - Diagrams that help users understand the components of a system
 - Process flow diagrams
 - Best practice guidelines